sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/20-interactions/02-github-api.md

 From your action, you can interact with the GitHub API using

 - The [@actions/github](https://github.com/actions/toolkit) package from `@actions/toolkit`
-  - expose the official [GitHub Oktokit library](https://octokit.github.io/rest.js/v18) in JavaScript
+  - Expose the official [GitHub Oktokit library](https://octokit.github.io/rest.js/v18) in JavaScript
 - Any other [GitHub Oktokit libraries](https://docs.github.com/en/rest/overview/libraries)

 ##--##